sudoforge/docker-mumble-server/mumble-server/README.md

 ### SSL Certificates ([Murmur.ini::SSL][mdoc-sslcertkey])

-Murmur will generate its own SSL certificates when the daemon is started.
+The server will generate its own SSL certificates when the daemon is started.
 If you wish to provide your own certificates and ciphers instead, you can do so by following the instructions below.

 If `MUMBLE_ENABLESSL` is set to `1`, custom SSL is enabled, as long as you have